-How do I enable Accessibility permissions on Mac OS/X?
+How do I enable Accessibility permissions on MacOS

-If you use Mac OS X, RescueTime requires accessibility permissions to be enabled so it can inspect the window titles of the applications where you are spending time.
-Without these additional permissions RescueTime cannot capture website details.
+If you use MacOS, RescueTime requires accessibility permissions to be enabled so it can inspect the window titles of the applications where you are spending time.
+Without these additional permissions, RescueTime cannot capture website details.

 Once the Accessibility permissions are enabled, you should be able to log website details.

-Still having problems?
+Still, having problems?
 How can we help?